connxio/docs/README.md

 version.
 Switching versions opens the same document when it exists in both versions, or that version's home page otherwise.

-To publish a documentation release, finish editing `docs/`, then run the following with your release number (replace `X.Y.Z`):
+To archive a snapshot of the current documentation, run the following with your version number (replace `X.Y.Z`):

 ```sh
 npm run docs:version -- X.Y.Z